spinnaker/governance/sig-bug-triage-process.md

 ## SIG Bug Triage Process

-SIGs should be triaging the issues with their matching label during every SIG meeting.
+SIGs will triage the issues with their matching label during every SIG meeting.
 You can view
 [a list of recently filed issues](https://github.com/spinnaker/spinnaker/labels/sig%2Fplatform) on GitHub to click through the ones filed since your last meeting.
 (That link shows issues for the Platform SIG, but you can easily edit the filter from there.)

-Each issue should have one of three outcomes:
+At the end of the SIG meeting, each issue will have one of three outcomes:

 1.  **Assigned to a user or added to an actively-maintained GitHub project.** An actively-maintained project has a team of people who are using it to plan